 Take Photos at the Scene

-Another important step—and one that many people fail to take—is to take photos at the scene.
+Another important step—and one that many people fail to take—is to take photos of the scene.
+Today, this is much easier than in the past because almost everyone has a cell phone with a camera in their pocket.
 Before anyone moves the cars, take photos of:

 - Damage to the vehicles